sohamkamani/sohamkamani.github.io/_posts/2016-08-27-incremenal-tutorial-to-promises.md

 ## 5. What does a promise return?

-One thing to remember is that a promise doesn't return anything useful.
+One thing to remember is that a promise itself doesn't return anything useful.
 If were talking about the useful data we get at the end of a promise, that's what the promise _resolves_ to.

 >💡 We always say that promises resolves to a value.
 This is the future value that they represent.